scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 5 minutes
 - **Damage Type:** piercing

-A 3x3 growth of razor sharp bramble appears centered on a point in range you can see.
+A 3x3 tile growth of razor sharp bramble appears centered on a point in range you can see.
 The bramble counts as difficult terrain and is flammable, each tile burning away after taking 1 wound of fire damage.

-Any creature attempting to take a move or sprint action through the bramble must make a Dexterity save against your spellcasting.
-On failure they take 1 wound die, with their movement ending on a critical.
+Any creature attempting to take a move or sprint action through the bramble makes a dexterity save against your spellcasting roll.
+On failure they take 1 wound die in piercing damage, and they are tangled in the bramble on a critical, ending their movement.
 A creature makes this save only once per move or sprint action.

 The area increases by 1 for every level above 1st.